dapr/go-sdk/Readme.md

 ## Usage
 > Assuming you already have [installed](https://golang.org/doc/install) Go

-Dapr Go client includes two packages: `client` (for invoking the public Dapr API), and `service` (to create services that will be invoked by Dapr, this is sometimes refereed to as "callback").
+Dapr Go client includes two packages: `client` (for invoking public Dapr APIs), and `service` (to create services that will be invoked by Dapr, this is sometimes refereed to as "callback").

 ### Creating client